-Check live iNAV of all NSE ETFs and see which are trading at a premium or discount to fair value — free, no login needed.
+Check live iNAV of all NSE ETFs and see which are trading at a discount or premium to fair value — free, no login needed.

 NAV is the official end-of-day value calculated after market close. iNAV is the live intra-day estimate.
 When buying an ETF during market hours, always compare to iNAV — not yesterday's NAV.